LIV Golf Format

 LIV Golf Riyadh-877b8f1eee029fd

-The 14 events will be competed from February to August and will take place Friday-Sunday.
+The events will be competed from February to August and will take place Thursday-Sunday.
 The action begins with a shotgun start – meaning there will be 18 groups of players spread around the course at each hole, all teeing off at the same time.

-Over three days of fast-paced competition there are no cuts, so all 54 players are in the game from the first drive right up to the final putt.
+Over four days of fast-paced competition there are no cuts, so all 54 players are in the game from the first drive right up to the final putt.

 While 52 of those players will be attached to one of LIV Golf’s 13 teams, there are also two places for Wild Card players who will have the chance to impress during the year.